-DSUs may be granted in accordance with the DSU Plan, provided that the aggregate number of DSUs outstanding pursuant to the DSU Plan shall not exceed 1%, being a reduction of the current maximum of 2%, of the issued and outstanding Common Shares, from time to time.
-The maximum number of Common Shares issuable pursuant to all of the Company's Security Based Compensation Arrangements (including all of the Option, DSU and RSU Plans) will not at any time exceed 8%, being a reduction of the current maximum of 10%, of the issued and outstanding Common Shares, from time to time.
+DSUs may be granted in accordance with the DSU Plan, provided that the aggregate number of DSUs outstanding pursuant to the DSU Plan from time to time does not exceed 1.0% of the issued and outstanding Common Shares from time to time.
+The maximum number of Common Shares issuable pursuant to all Security Based Compensation Arrangements (including all of the Option, DSU and RSU Plans) at any time, including all Common Shares, Options or other rights to purchase or otherwise acquire Common Shares that are granted, shall not exceed 8% of the total number of outstanding Common Shares.

-The DSU Plan provides that the maximum number of Common Shares issuable to Insiders (as that term is defined by the TSX) pursuant to the DSU Plan, together with any Common Shares issuable pursuant to all other Security Based Compensation Arrangements of the Company, will not exceed 8%, being a reduction of the current 10% maximum, of the total number of outstanding Common Shares, within any 12 month period.
+The DSU Plan provides that the maximum number of Common Shares issuable to insiders (as that term is defined by the TSX) pursuant to the DSU Plan, together with any Common Shares issuable pursuant to any other Security Based Compensation Arrangements of the Company, will not exceed 8% of the total number of outstanding Common Shares within any 12 month period.